Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Scratching maintains their nails.

 Cat nails grow differently than ours.
 Whereas human nails will grow longer, a cat will instead develop a new nail inside the old one.
-If you’ve ever found one of your furry pal’s nails on the floor, what you were looking at was actually the old nail layer that was shed via scratching (think of it as the equivalent of us cutting our nails).
+If you have ever found one of your furry pal’s nails on the floor, what you were looking at was the old nail layer that was shed via scratching (think of it as the equivalent of us cutting our nails).
 This new nail will also be sharper than the old one.
 Since cats’ nails act similarly to fingers in that they use them to grab onto things, catch prey or toys, and fight, sharpened nails are essential for them to have.

 3. Scratching lets them stretch and flex.

 Cats love stretching about as much as they love scratching.
 Luckily, scratching helps them out with that.
-You’ve probably noticed that when cats scratch, they don’t just drag their nails down something.
+You have probably noticed that when cats scratch, they don’t just drag their nails down something.
 No, they’re usually arching their back as well, resulting in a full stretch.
 Combining these two favorites helps them target muscles along the spine and in the forelimbs for a much more satisfying experience.

-You’ve likely also noticed that when your cat places their feet against something to scratch, they then bend their legs and flex their feet; this helps relieve joint pressure in the paws.
+You’ve likely also noticed that when your cat places their feet against something to scratch, they bend their legs and flex their feet; this helps relieve joint pressure in the paws.
 Overall, the scratch’n’stretch feels pretty great for your feline friend.

 cat scratching on scratching post